deevdz/final-project/README.md

 **What does it do?**

-The website provides an online presence for a yoga studio and allows users to register on it, log in and log out, to send an enquiry to the studio via the contact form and to purchase the products on offer on both the workshops page and the shop page.
+The website provides an online presence for a yoga studio and allows users to register, log in and log out, to send an enquiry to the studio via the contact form and to purchase the products on offer on both the workshops page and the shop page.

 Users are also able to find out a bit about the studio, classes on offer, workshops available and read and comment on blog posts.

 **How does it work?**

 The site's major functionality is to allow users to purchase gift vouchers, class packs and workshops.
 To be able to add items to their cart users must first register or login to the site.
-The final stage is to fill in some billing information (user can enter new information or use previously saved information) and enter debit/credit card details via stripe to complete the order.
+The final stage is to fill in some billing information (user can enter new information or use previously saved information) and enter debit/credit card details via Stripe to complete the order.
 Users will receive an email notification of their order with instructions on how they will receive their product.

 A blog section was also created which allows the user to page through multiple posts, comment on individual posts, search posts and filter posts by category or tag.
 Comments must be approved by the site administrator to appear on the site.